sarahjjt895/WebAppPrototype/README.md

 * Pace is automtically calculated based on distance x duration.
 * Mood overlay allows user to select their feelings after a run using the drop down selectors.
 * Mood percentage (Top of mood overlay and within the performance breakdown section) is calculated based on pre-determmined percentages of each selection.
-* User input from the session is saved to local storage, this data can later be extracted once the user selects a date within the performance overview section.
+* User input from the session is saved to local storage, this data can later be extracted and viewed as a line graph once the user selects a date within the performance overview section.
+* History overlay allows users to view their previous input for each session (based on the goal percentages) and delete session data from the local storage.
 * Two main sections on the page, performance breakdown and performance overview. further details below: